micwill755/rnns/README.md

 - **LSTM** became the gold standard for sequence modeling
 - Each architecture built upon previous innovations
 - The evolution continues with modern architectures like Transformers and SSMs

----

-*This implementation serves as an educational journey through the history of RNNs, showing how each innovation addressed specific limitations of its predecessors.*